Welcome to the Information Technology Service Desk!

 Online students experiencing technical difficulties should first verify the WCCCD IT systems requirements (found on the IT homepage) when using a non-WCCCD computer.

-When technical support is required, staff/faculty assisting student(s) should contact the Help Desk for the student.
-If necessary, Help Desk personnel will ask to speak to the student(s) concerning trouble.
+When technical support is required, staff/faculty assisting student(s) should contact the Service Desk for the student.
+If necessary, Service Desk personnel will ask to speak to the student(s) concerning trouble.

 If student is away from campus and contacts a department area (e.g. registration, accounts receivable, financial aid, etc.), it is suggested that staff of that department verify that trouble is of a technical nature.

 1. Q: I need Microsoft Office Suite on my home computer.
-Can the Help Desk install the software for me or give me the software to install for myself?
+Can the Service Desk install the software for me or give me the software to install for myself?

-2. Q: I’m moving to another office location.
-I need the Helpdesk to move my computer/printer for me?
+3. Q: I’m moving to another office location.
+Can/Will the Helpdesk move my computer/printer for me?

 A: The Facility and Auxiliary departments are responsible for moving and conducting inventory of the college’s equipment; including computers and other technical equipment.

-3. Q: My printer is out of toner.
-Can the Help Desk bring me toner and install it in my printer?
+4. Q: My printer is out of toner.
+Can the Service Desk bring me toner and install it in my printer?

 A: Repairs can vary from an estimated repair time of immediate to several days or more.